-For instance, our Conversion Index Analysis method uses the well-known Conversion Sequence heuristic.
+For instance, our Conversion Index Analysis method uses the well-known Conversion Optimization heuristic.
 This empirically established cognitive framework brings structure and clarity to analysis of the sales conversion process, and guides and simplifies decisions about the prioritization of optimization energy.
-The Conversion Sequence is expressed as follows:
+The Conversion Optimization is expressed as follows:

 Please note: For the purposes of the MECLABS testing methodology, Friction is defined as a psychological resistance to a given element in the sales or sign-up process.
 Anxiety is psychological concern stimulated by a given element in the sales or sign-up process.

-Another popular heuristic is the Email Messaging Optimization Index:
+Another popular heuristic is the Email Messaging Effectiveness Heuristic:

 These and other MECLABS heuristics offer powerful transferrable principles that are leveraged in subsequent experiments to continually refine and improve our effectiveness toward advancing our discipline, and bringing value to our Research Partners.

 MECLABS testing methodology relies extensively on data analysis in three key areas: understanding target customers, identifying optimization opportunities and assessing test outcomes.